On this page:

 Who we are

-Sudeep has five years of teaching experience in comprehensive secondary schools in London, in roles up to Head of Department.
+Sudeep started teaching in 2008, and has taught in comprehensive schools in London, in roles up to Head of Department.
 He studied Mathematics at the University of Cambridge, during which time he volunteered as a teaching assistant in a programme for gifted students in Tower Hamlets, London.
 He is passionate about mathematics and its applications in science, technology and engineering.
 He became a maths teacher partly because he recognised that mathematical aptitude can make a difference to students’ opportunities in life, but mainly because he believes that under the right circumstances, everyone can learn to appreciate the beauty of mathematics for its own sake.

 He is interested in computing and in fact first created a website to generate automatic feedback for students’ online homework at his first school, using Google Forms, back in 2009.
 The last task from that early website is still online!